Starters/ Salads

 Nopal Cactus

-The edible nopal cactus, called Nopales in Mexico, is traditionally used as a vegetable and eaten with tortillas in Mexico.
-In Mexico, it is common to make juice, jams, and even tea from cacti.
-You can also eat the prickly pear fruit, a small, rounded, and often colorful part of the nopal plant.
-Before a detox event in Mexico, my colleague prepared several nopales dishes for lunch.
+The edible nopal cactus, known as Nopales in Mexico, is traditionally used as a vegetable served with tortillas.
+In Mexico, it is common to make juice, jams, and even tea from these cacti.
+You can also enjoy the prickly pear fruit, a small, rounded, often colorful part of the nopal plant.
+Before a detox event in Mexico, my colleague prepared several diverse nopales dishes for lunch.

-We chop them up and sautée with some spices and herbs and add to a range of dishes, fill them into tacos, or prepare them as a side dish with tomatoes.
-Nopales are also edible when raw.
-Mexican nopales are famous for their health benefits with high antioxidant, vitamin, and mineral content.
-Nopales or nopalitos are from nopal cactus pad-like shapes and are traditionally consumed as a dietary vegetable.
+We chop the cactus pads and sauté them with a blend of spices and herbs before adding them to various dishes, filling tacos, or serving them as a side dish with tomatoes.
+Nopales can also be eaten raw.
+Mexican nopales are renowned for their health benefits, offering high antioxidant levels along with vitamins and minerals.
+These nopalitos, which are pad-like in shape, are a traditional dietary vegetable.

-Like most fruits and vegetables, you can buy nopal cactus readily at grocery stores, and farmers’ markets, and it’s on the menu at restaurants across the Southern USA and Mexico.
-In addition, prickly pear fruit juice is a popular beverage for health-conscious consumers.
-Cactus plants also play a role in traditional medicine for the treatment of diabetes.
-For example, a study tested the effects of nopal on 14 people with type 2 diabetes.
+Like most fruits and vegetables, nopal cactus is readily available at grocery stores, farmers’ markets, and restaurants across the Southern USA and Mexico.
+Additionally, prickly pear fruit juice is gaining popularity among health-conscious consumers.
+Cactus plants also play a role in traditional medicine for conditions such as diabetes, as illustrated by studies on nopal’s effects on type 2 diabetes.

 Nopal Cactus